joshheath/CV/README.md

 ## Joshua Heath

+I am an enthusiastic and ambitious full stack junior developer, having recently graduated from Makers Academy, an intensive 12 week development bootcamp.

-I have recently decided to become a software developer, having trained and worked in corporate law in London and Hong Kong for the past four years.
-I want to put the analytical and communication skills learned over this period to use a progressive and exciting sector.
+Before pursuing a career in tech, I trained and worked in corporate law in London and Hong Kong for four years.
+This professional experience provided me with a broad set of analytical and communication skills which complement the development skills I have learnt since.

-I am a current student at Makers Academy, an intensive 12 week development bootcamp, training to become a full-stack junior web developer.
-Following this I am looking to pursue a career in the tech sector in London, preferably involving environmental or sustainable technology.
+I am looking to pursue a career in the tech sector in London, preferably involving environmental and sustainable technology, or music

 ### Skills
 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.